hieuvo/sunfire_presentation/PITCHME.md

 # Sunfire

 Log-based monitoring tool.
-Also provides other standard monitoring functions, like OS, Web, JVM, GC and middleware. |
+Also provides other standard monitoring functions, like OS, Web, JVM, GC and middleware |

 ---